Today is Kathara Deftera, which means ‘Clean Monday’ and it is the first day of Greek Orthodox Easter Lent, which lasts forty days.

 For those fasting most strictly, Lagana can be made without oil, for those less strict, olive oil is used and although traditionally it was made without yeast, nowadays most people do add yeast to their bread.

-Here is a family recipe from Flavours and Flair, which makes about 3 large and 2 small loaves.
+Here is a recipe from Miakouppa, which makes 2 loaves.

 Kali Sarakosti all!

 - 4 cups (1000 ml) all purpose flour